i2mint/py2store/README.md

 In that sense, py2store is more akin to an implementation of the data access object (DAO) pattern.
 Of course, the difference between ORM and DAO can be blurry, so all this should be taken with a grain of salt.

-Advantages and disadvantages such abstractions are easy to search and find.
+Advantages and disadvantages such abstractions are easy to search and find, but in most cases the pros probably outweigh the cons.

 Most data interaction mechanisms can be satisfied by a subset of the collections.abc interfaces.
 For example, one can use python's collections.Mapping interface for any key-value storage, making the data access